karol-szymanowski/CI-CD-presentation/README.md

 ```

 ## How to start
-There are many tools and services on the market to implement ci/cd.
+At the moment there is a lot of solutions for CI/CD on the market.
 The most popular ones are:
 - Travis CI
 - Circle CI
 - Jenkins